TROUBLE SHOOTING

 2. Superchlorinate.
 See pool shop for dosage.

-3. Vacuum and filter next day.
+and filter next day.

 4. Clean next day.